GalaxyFFs/youtube-channel-redirect-firefox/README.md

 ## 📝 Changelog

-See [CHANGELOG.md](CHANGELOG.md) or [Releases](https://github.com/yourusername/youtube-redirect/releases) for version history.
+See [CHANGELOG.md](CHANGELOG.md) or [Releases](https://github.com/GalaxyFFs/youtube-channel-redirect-firefox/releases) for version history.

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL v3 License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments